FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 1. Download the [EMW3080 update tool](https://www.st.com/content/ccc/resource/technical/software/firmware/group1/48/a2/e8/27/7f/ae/4b/26/x-wifi-emw3080b/files/x-wifi-emw3080b.zip/jcr:content/translations/en.x-wifi-emw3080b.zip) from the STMicroelectronics website.
 1. Unzip the archive.
 1. Set the BOOT switch of SW2 to 0.
-1. Connect the board to the host computer using the CN8 debug connector.
-1. Connect a serial terminal program to the STlink USB->UART port.
-This helps you monitor what is going on.
+1. Connect a serial terminal program to the port connected to the STlink USB->UART.
+Some common options are terraterm, putty, screen, minicom, and picocom.
+The settings are Speed 115200, No parity, 8 bit data, 1 parity bit.
 >Note: You may need to remap line endings for it to display correctly.
 >
 >Input: LF -> CRLF